abdulmajidov-auca-2021/web-development2022/goals.md

 # 3. What is the call to action (CTA)?

-The "Call to Action" (CTA) button on your website serves a crucial purpose by inviting visitors to explore more information.
-It is strategically placed to guide users deeper into your website, encouraging them to learn about your products, services, or company in greater detail.
+Engage visitors and direct them to learn more about company's offerings.

 # 4. What is your Unique Selling Proposition?